Genus three embedded doubly periodic minimal surfaces with parallel ends: Introduction

 Let $L$ be the two-dimensional lattice generated by the maximal group of these translations.
 Meeks and Rosenberg \cite{mr3} showed that if $M/L$ is complete, properly embedded, and of finite topology then the quotient has a finite number of annular top and bottom ends, each of which is asymptotic to flat annuli.
 This type of end is referred to as a {\it Scherk end}.
 The top and bottom ends are either parallel or not.
 In the parallel case, Meeks and Rosenberg proved that the number of top and bottom ends are equal to the same even number.

 Karcher \cite{ka4} and Meeks-Rosenberg \cite{mr3} constructed a three-parameter family of genus one examples with parallel ends.
 Wei \cite{wei2} added a handle to one of the Karcher and Meeks-Roseberg examples to produce a one-parameter family of genus two examples.
 Connor and Weber \cite{cw1} proved that, for each genus $g$, there is a three-parameter family of genus $g$ examples with parallel ends that have a foliation of $\R^3$ by vertical planes as a limit.
 The Connor-Weber examples are only known to exist in a small neighborhood of the limit foliation.
 The Karcher and Meeks-Rosenberg genus one examples and the Wei genus two example are all members of the Connor-Weber examples.
+The long-term deformations of the Karcher and Meeks-Rosenberg examples and the Wei examples are already known.
+Previously, the long-term deformation of higher genus Connor-Weber examples had not been established.
+We address this issue in this paper in the case of one of the genus three Connor-Weber examples.
+This is an important step in studying the moduli space of the Connor-Weber examples.
+It also provides the opportunity to consider other possible limits of these families of surfaces.

 The goal of this paper is to construct a one-parameter family $M_{\lambda}$ of embedded doubly periodic minimal surfaces with parallel ends with genus three in the quotient.
-The parameter $\lambda$ ranges over the open interval $(0,1)$.
+The parameter $\lambda$ ranges over a certain open interval $(a_1,a_2)$ in $(0,1)$.
 See Figure \ref{fig1}.
 These surfaces are constructed using the Weierstrass Representation by adding a handle to Wei's genus two surfaces along a horizontal symmetry plane.

-\begin{theorem} There exists a one-parameter family $M_{\lambda}$ of properly embedded doubly periodic minimal surfaces with parallel ends such that $M_{\lambda}/L$ has genus three and four parallel ends. \end{theorem}
+\begin{theorem} There exists a one-parameter family $M_{\lambda}$ of properly embedded doubly periodic minimal surfaces with parallel ends such that $M_{\lambda}/L$ has genus three and four parallel ends, where $L$ is the full period lattice of the surface. \end{theorem}